Why Rent the Runway Inc. (RENT)’s Most Recent Report Reveals Some Hints About Its Future

 RENT’s Market Performance

-RENT stocks went up by 2.26% for the week, with a monthly drop of -19.53% and a quarterly performance of -67.92%, while its annual performance rate touched -89.38%.
-The volatility ratio for the week stands at 9.73% while the volatility levels for the past 30 days are set at 11.40% for Rent the Runway Inc. The simple moving average for the period of the last 20 days is -3.17% for RENT stocks with a simple moving average of -65.89% for the last 200 days.
+RENT stocks went up by 95.45% for the week, with a monthly jump of 79.17% and a quarterly performance of -47.67%, while its annual performance rate touched -76.59%.
+The volatility ratio for the week stands at 28.35% while the volatility levels for the past 30 days are set at 15.21% for Rent the Runway Inc. The simple moving average for the period of the last 20 days is 79.67% for RENT stocks with a simple moving average of -34.70% for the last 200 days.

 Analysts’ Opinion of RENT